 Camborne councillor's apology after calling former member an "ass"

-During last week’s amenities committee meeting several members said they were shocked and appalled at the remarks made by the chairman, councillor Jeff Collins and mayor Mike Champion.
+Several members of Camborne Town Council's amenities committee said they were shocked and appalled at the remarks by its chairman Jeff Collins and the mayor, Mike Champion.

-Councillor Colin Godolphin, for Trelowarren ward, said they had been considering a written request by former councillor, Tony Bunce to look into the problem of waste being spread by seagulls and cats during bin day.
+Councillor Colin Godolphin, who represents Trelowarren ward, said they had been considering a written request by former councillor Tony Bunce to look into waste spread by seagulls and cats on bin day.

-Mr Godolphin said: “During the debate we decided that we would write to Mr Bunce saying that seagull proof bin bags were available.
-But then the mayor said what we should do and he put two fingers up and said that he (Mr Bunce) should go away and play.”
+"During the debate we decided we'd write to Mr Bunce saying seagull-proof bin bags were available," he said, "but then the mayor put two fingers up and said that he [Mr Bunce] should 'go away and play'."

-Horrified member, councillor Jacqueline Merrick, who joined the council in February on the Treslothan ward, said she was shocked at their comments and even considered “throwing in the towel.”
+Councillor Jacqueline Merrick, who joined the council in February for the Treslothan ward, said she was shocked and even considered "throwing in the towel" in protest.

-Mr Collins told the West Briton that he would be making an “unreserved apology for his inappropriate remarks during a heated debate.”
+Mr Collins told the West Briton he would make an "unreserved apology for his inappropriate remarks during a heated debate.

-He said: “It wasn’t anything personal and he is a decent man and was a good councillor, all I can do is apologise.”
+"It wasn't anything personal and he is a decent man and was a good councillor; all I can do is apologise," he said.

-Mr Champion said that he had apologised during the meeting and did not want to comment any further as the matter was being considered at next Thursday’s council meeting.
+Mr Champion said he had apologised during the meeting and did not want to comment further, as the matter was due to be considered at next Thursday's council meeting.

-Mr Bunce said he wrote the letter expecting the town council to refer his concerns about the waste Cornwall Council.
+Mr Bunce said he wrote the letter expecting the town council to refer his concerns about rubbish to Cornwall Council.

-“I have already spoken to Cornwall Councillor Bert Biscoe (portfolio holder for waste) and things have improved immensely.”
+"I've already spoken to Cornwall councillor Bert Biscoe [portfolio-holder for waste] and things have improved immensely," he said.

-When asked about the members’ comments, Mr Bunce, a former Cornwall councillor and town councillor, said: “I have written to the town clerk and I am waiting for a response.
+Regarding the members' comments Mr Bunce, a former Cornwall and town councillor, said: "I have written to the town clerk and I am waiting for a response.
 I was surprised that the councillors personalised my request and decided to have a pop at me.
-I haven’t seen the minutes and don’t want to respond to hear say.”
+I haven't seen the minutes and don't want to respond to hearsay."